 Overview of Falcon Boosters

 The following infographic lists all Block 5 boosters manufactured by SpaceX so far.
-Made by @SpaceNosey.
+Originally created by @SpaceNosey, then maintained by @pedro_leon and currently maintained by @PavelVantuch.

 The infographic is usually updated after each launch.
-Last update: Sep 20, 2023
+Last update: November 11, 2024 (after Starlink 6-69)

 Really cool graph!